tcarland/spark-hive-tools/README.md

 exports.
 In the case where a given table is not so large, it can be relatively cheap enough to ingest the entire table and then swap the table in place.

-Sqoop also has the issue of partitioning with split columns that are not split equally.
-Without a column that can be used for ranged queries, the resulting import ends up with unbalanced partitions.
-This tool allows for the optional re- partitioning of a table via Spark (using it's HashedPartitioner) that will redistribute the partitions more evenly.
+Sqoop also has the issue of partitioning with split columns that are not evenly distributed.
+Without a column that can be used for ranged queries, the resulting sqoop import ends up with unbalanced partitions.
+This tool allows for an optional re-partition of a table via Spark, using its *HashedPartitioner*, that will redistribute the partitions more evenly.

-This is a somewhat limited or specific use case, but also serves as a good example of some basic Hive interactions from spark additionally demonstrating a workaround to the compatability issues between Spark, Hive and Parquet.
-Spark uses a custom column 'SerDe' when writing parquet which results in tables being unusable from Hive or Impala.
+This is a somewhat limited or specific use case, but also serves as a good example of some basic Hive interactions from Spark.
+Spark uses a custom column 'SerDe' when writing parquet which can result in tables being unusable from Hive or Impala.
 Notably, any use of .saveAsTable() including APPEND mode will rewrite the metadata.
-To avoid this one first runs CREATE TABLE via Hive and then uses DataSet.insertInto() versus DataSet.saveAsTable().
+To avoid this, we first run CREATE TABLE via Hive and then use DataSet.insertInto() versus DataSet.saveAsTable().

  - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving databases.
-It is best to not use a different schema/db name between the source and destination tables, as the RENAME operation may result in a full copy.
+It is best to *not* use a different schema/db name between the source and destination tables, as the RENAME operation may result in a full copy.
-HiveTableSwapper in fact assumes this to be true and only modifies the Hive physical LOCATION to account for the new table name in the path, not the db.
-If different databases were used, the table would be in the wrong location.
+HiveTableSwapper, in fact, assumes this to be true and only modifies the Hive physical LOCATION to account for the new table name, but does not consider the dbname within the location.
+If different databases were used with this, the table would end up in the wrong HDFS location.

  - NOTE: The repartitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.

- - Sqoop example:
+Sqoop example:
 ```
 #!/bin/bash